ngs-docs/angus/introduction-to-automation.md

 help person what you were doing, you could just send them all the commands.

-Third, this is a pretty good addition to your Methods section, don't you think?
+Third, this set of information (what you ran, what parameters you gave it) is a pretty good addition to a Methods section, don't you think?

 ## After it's done running: put it in a shell script